davenomiddlenamecurtis/exomeLinkage/README.md

 This provides a system to carry out linkage analysis of exome sequence data.
 The typical scenario would be that one had exomse-sequenced a few members of a family with a genetic disorder and had failed to discover a causative variant.
 The system uses mega2 to set up the analyses and merlin to perform them.
 A script to automate this process is provided.

+If you use this, please be sure to appropriately acknowledge/cite the authors of mega2 and merlin.

 It is assumed that the data is vcf.gz files, one per chromosome.

-The user must create a pedigree file as described in the mega2 documentation and edit the script to point at the right executables and data files.
+The user must create a pedigree file as described in the mega2 documentation and edit the runExomeLinkage.sh script to point at the right executables and data files.

-Before using the system, mega2 and merlin must be installed and the makeFakeMap (provided) must be compiled.
+Before using the system, mega2 and merlin must be installed and makeFakeMap (provided) must be compiled.

-The script sets up a batch file for mega2 and runs it.
+The runExomeLinkage.sh script sets up a batch file for mega2 and runs it.
 However mega2 needs a few extra lines which are provided by a redirected input file.
 The default map file produced by mega2 is replaced by one created by makeFakeMap.
 The merlin model file is replaced by the one provided by the user.
-Then the script run merlin is executed.
+Then the script to run merlin is executed.
 This is repeated for each chromosome.

 Further notes are below.